Ashbury, New South Wales: Transport

-Ashbury has no railway station but it is relatively close to both Ashfield station on the Inner West & Leppington Line and Canterbury station on the Bankstown Line.
+Ashbury has no railway station but it is relatively close to both Ashfield station on the Main Suburban railway line and Canterbury station on the Bankstown railway line.
 Transit Systems buses serve Ashbury.
 The 491 Five Dock to Hurstville bus links Ashbury to both Ashfield and Canterbury stations from King Street.
 The 413 bus links Ashbury to both Railway Square and Campsie.
 Route 418 links Ashbury with Burwood, Ashfield, Hurlstone Park, Marrickville, Sydenham, Mascot and Kingsford whilst the 406 connects Ashbury with Five Dock, Ashfield and Hurlstone Park via Victoria Street and Old Canterbury Road.

 Ashbury borders the Cooks River and offers excellent access for cyclists and walkers to the Cooks River Cycleway.

 Schools

 There are two schools in Ashbury.
 Ashbury Public School was built in 1928.
 Its catchment area includes students from southern Ashfield as well as Ashbury.
 St Francis Xavier's Primary School began in 1930.